Bacterial meningitis is a serious infection that can lead to death in some cases. How can you protect against it?

 At the hospital, the sick person will probably receive other medications or I.V. solutions to improve their condition and control symptoms such as fever, pain, dehydration, bleeding, changes in blood pressure, etc. Several other measures can be used, such as raising the head of the bed.

 When meningitis is caused by a virus, antibiotics are of no use.
 The person will then be offered supportive treatments, but there is no medication available to treat a viral infection.
 It is necessary to wait for the immune system to fight it.

 Since bacterial meningitis is a contagious infection, it is important that those around the infected person protect themselves using effective sanitary measures: wash their hands very often, restrict contact (e.g., kissing) and avoid sharing objects such as utensils, glasses, cups, straws, etc. These preventive measures should be maintained until it is known that the person is no longer considered contagious.

 Fortunately, there are vaccines available to develop immunity (protection) against invasive meningococcal disease.
 This is the best way to protect yourself or your child from this serious infection.
 Vaccinations are part of the regular vaccination schedule for children and adolescents in Quebec and other provinces.
-However, the vaccine against group B serotype, which is more recent, is not included at this time.
-It is possible to get this vaccine prescribed and even to receive it at the pharmacy.
+Additionally, some meningococcal vaccines can be prescribed and even received in pharmacies.

-Speak to your pharmacist if you think you or someone close to you could benefit from the vaccine.
+Speak to your pharmacist if you think you or someone close to you could benefit from vaccination.
 This service is provided in certain branch-stores affiliated to the Jean Coutu network.
 To find a branch-store offering this service, click here.